AUA Summit - What is Vaginal Agenesis?

 Skin Graft Method

-The surgeon takes a thin piece of skin from the patient’s buttocks and places it over a mold to make a vagina.
-Artificial skin has also recently been recommended.
-The surgeon then makes a small cut where a vagina would normally be, between the rectum and the urethra, and places the mold so the graft will attach to make the inside of a vagina.
+The surgeon takes a thin piece of skin from the patient’s buttocks and places it over a mold.
+The surgeon then places the skin-mold into a new space surgically created between the rectum and urethra.
 After surgery, you are likely on bed rest for a week.
-A catheter is placed into the bladder so urine can drain.
-The mold is removed after 7 days.

 Bowel Vaginoplasty